How to watch Doctor Who online and watch every available episode for free

 Ncuti Gatwa15thTBCTBC

-Who is the next Doctor?
+Who is the current Doctor?

-Gatwa is best known for his role as Eric Effiong in the Netflix series Sex Education. he also appeared as one of the Kens in 2023's Barbie movie.
+Gatwa is best known for his role as Eric Effiong in the Netflix series Sex Education.
+He also appeared as one of the Kens in 2023's Barbie movie.

 Where can I watch old Doctor Who?

-As explained above, the whole catalogue of classic Doctor Who episodes (except the very first four) were put on to the BBC iPlayer in the UK in November 2023.
+As explained above, the whole catalogue of classic Doctor Who episodes (except the very first four) were put on to the BBC iPlayer in the UK in from November 2023.

 Around the world, old Doctor Who episodes are generally available for purchase or rental on platforms such as Amazon Prime Video and iTunes.